bruab/bruab.github.io/_drafts/2023-03-20-web-strategy-for-cpas.md

   - in either case
     - verify mobile experience
     - make sure it works lol

+{% include image.html url="/images/mobile-cpa.png" caption="If your page is hard to read, people just won't read it." %}

 ## Get feedback from actual humans